Nottingham skateparks

 Southglade, Bestwood, NG5 5GU

-A medium and long-standing skatepark up on a hill in Bestwood - the concrete may show its age, but there’s plenty to enjoy about Southglade.
+A medium-sized and long-standing skatepark up on a hill in Bestwood - the concrete may show its age, but there’s plenty to enjoy about Southglade.
 A spine, hip, big quarters and a small bowl, with loads of open space.
 Nice views when the sun is setting!

 Maples Street, Hyson Green, NG7 6AD